nf3lix/known-keys/README.md

 # Known keys database
 The project's goal is to provide a database that stores publicly known public keys.
 A possible application scenario is a Certificate Authority that wants to sign a public key and needs to check if it already knows it.
-It might be also useful to store leaked or keys known for any other reason that should not be reused.
+It might be also useful to store keys that are leaked or known for any other reason and should not be reused.
 Characteristic of this use case is the large amount of data.
-According to the Certificate Transparency Initiative (https://certificate.transparency.dev/), over 11 billion certificates have been registered since 2013.
+According to the Certificate Transparency Initiative (https://certificate.transparency.dev/), over 11 billion certificates have been registered by the initiative since 2013.
 Besides certificates, public key cryptography is also used in other areas, such as for SSH.
 This underscores the importance of a performant solution.
 The focus of this project is on RSA and EC.
 However, the code can be easily extended to other cryptosystems.
 It could make sense to extend it to Ed25519 which is used by default for SSH.
 Currently, only the PEM format is supported for uploading public keys.